estape11/mender-docs/06.Artifact-creation/03.Containerized-application-updates/docs.md

 ```

 !!!
 Inspect the configuration files on your device `/etc/mender/mender-app.conf` and
-!!! `/etc/mender/mender-app-docker-compose.conf` to customize the update module.
+!!! `/etc/mender/mender-app-docker-compose.conf` to customize the Update Module.

 #### Prepare the deployment
 Before you can deploy Docker compositions to your devices, you need to install